MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

-o The higher the job level, the higher the monthly income (r=.95).
+ - The higher the job level, the higher the monthly income (r=.95).

-o The higher the job level, the higher the total working years (r=.78).
+ - The higher the job level, the higher the total working years (r=.78).

-o The higher the percent salary hike, the higher the performance (rating r=.77).
+ - The higher the percent salary hike, the higher the performance (rating r=.77).

-o The higher the total working years, the higher the monthly income (r=.77).
+ - The higher the total working years, the higher the monthly income (r=.77).

 -Logistic Regression:
 Logistic regression is a specialized linear model where regression weights (our input variables)